 JWST's Role in Answering These Questions

-The James Webb Space Telescope will observe galaxies far back in time and hopefully answer these questions.
+The James Webb Space Telescope is observing galaxies far back in time and hopefully answer these questions.
 By studying some of the earliest galaxies and comparing them to today's galaxies we may be able to understand their growth and evolution.
-Webb will also allow scientists to gather data on the types of stars that existed in these very early galaxies.
+Webb is also allowing scientists to gather data on the types of stars that existed in these very early galaxies.
 Follow-up observations using spectroscopy of hundreds or thousands of galaxies will help researchers understand how elements heavier than hydrogen were formed and built up as galaxy formation proceeded through the ages.
 These studies will also reveal details about merging galaxies and shed light on the process of galaxy formation itself.

 The Role of Dark Matter